-Your iPhone gives you control over the way many of your notifications are displayed, including the notifications for text messages.
+Your iPhone gives you control over the way many of your notifications are displayed, including the notifications for text messages. if you wanted to get a really noticeable alert, for example, then you might want to learn how to turn on flash notification on iPhone devices.
 Use these steps to shown messages on the lock screen on an iPhone 11.

 - Open Settings.